lukejacksonn/hyperapp-wiki/API.md

 ### actions

+A collection of functions that describe the behavior of an application.
+Actions are typically used to update the [model](#model).

-Functions that return a new model or a part of it.
-The new model is merged with the previous one to update the current model.
+To update the model, an action must return a new model or a fragment of it.

 Signature: (model, data, actions, error).

 * model: the current model.
 * data: the data passed to the action.
 * actions: the application's actions.
-* error: a function that can be called to throw an error.
+* error: a function that calls the onError [hook](#hooks).

 ```jsx
 app({